 You definitely can't go wrong with a Wright stand on.
-They are a proven mower than has many great features and offer an unbelievable cut.
+They are a proven mower that has many great features and offers an unbelievable cut.

 The Scag V-Ride II is an incredible stand-on mower.
 The best part about this mower or any other Scag is the cut quality.
 These things lay down an amazing cut and flawless stripes.
 One complaint that I have about this mower is the pad that you lean against.
 It is kind of uncomfortable and not my favorite.

-One minor flaw is having the one gas tank on the right side.
+One minor flaw is having one gas tank on the right side.
 It makes the mower very unbalanced on hills.
-This isn’t a huge problem but something than can make a little difference.
+This isn’t a huge problem but something that can make a little difference.

-Overall This mower is pretty well build and is VERY fast!
+Overall This mower is pretty well built and is VERY fast!

 The Grandstand mower has improved a ton over the past few years.
 It is a solid mower that has easy access for maintenance and has a great quality of cut.

-A couple complaints I see it a problem with weight distribution because the fold down platform.
-It causes too much wait on the back of the mower cause the mower the “3 wheel” a lot of hills”.
+A couple of complaints I see is a problem with weight distribution because of the fold-down platform.
+It causes too much wait on the back of the mower to cause the mower to “3 wheels” a lot of hills”.
 There are some weights you can put on the front to solve this.